jbianchi81/pydrodelta/doc/procedure.md

 def getResultIndex() -> int
 ```

-Read the calibration period from the calibration configuration
+Read the calibration index from the calibration configuration

 <a id="pydrodelta.procedure.Procedure.toDict"></a>